FlourishAnyway is an Industrial/Organizational Psychologist and parent with an interest in DIY and health topics.

 Early Onset, Long-Term Impacts

 Phobias are the most prevalent type of anxiety disorder.
-The average age of onset for a person with a Blood-Injection-Injury phobia is between 8 and 9 years old.4
+The average age of onset for a person with a Blood-Injection-Injury phobia is between eight and nine years old.4

 Although this phobia responds well to therapy, people often do not seek help, preferring instead to avoid medical and related settings.
 Unfortunately, however, if the phobia persists until adulthood, there is only a 20% likelihood that the person will achieve full recovery.5